arguiot/Tim/README.md

 Tim is a perfect simple blog theme for people who cares about design and who wants a very simple blog.
 It has been designed to help readers read better with a very meticulous choice of typography.
 Tim is both very simple and really very pleasant to use: it is compatible with all current browsers, and fully responsive to improve the user experience.

+It's also compatible with the new dark mode in iOS 13/macOS.
+Your users will love this feature.

 ## Installation

 If you want to use this theme, it's easy: just fork this repository and change the `_config.yml`